jamesdonoh/ios-coursework/report.md

 ## Consumer expectations and the Internet of Things

 The arrival of iBeacons in 2014 coincided with the first discussions of the so-called Internet of Things and the first wave of connected vehicles and household appliances.
 It is clear from experiences with the initial ranging prototype _BeaconRanger_ that the 'proximity' measurement reported for iBeacons is useful more as a 'hint' than a reliable way of representing distances.
-Fortunately for _FindMyBike_ the fact that a beacon has been detected _at all_ is sufficient to notify the user that they are near a missing bike, however it is doubtful whether app developers expecting to use the beacon 'proximity' to direct or orient the user will be satisfied.
+Fortunately for _FindMyBike_ the fact that a beacon has been detected _at all_ is sufficient to notify the user that they are near a missing bike, however it is doubtful whether app developers expecting to use the beacon 'proximity' to direct or orient the user will be able to make satisfactory use of this value.

 # Appendix A: back-end server